palantirnet/federated-search-demo/README.md

 * http://d8-1.fs-demo.local/search-app?search=terrier
 * http://d7-1.fs-demo.local/search-app?search=terrier

-### Note on Domain Access

-The domain access indexing is not currently working for Drupal 8.
-All content is being assigned to `Domain 1`, which is incorrect.

 ## Reading the SOLR index

 With the VM running, you can visit the SOLR index at http://federated-search-demo.local:8983/solr/#/drupal8/query to see indexed data.
 When looking at an item indexed by federated search, compare it to this sample: